kev197/AR-GAS-Regime-Model/README.md

 <img width="1086" height="666" alt="image" src="https://github.com/user-attachments/assets/2cfe82b9-3ea9-49dd-a65a-cf46dbf77406" />

 The resulting state segmentation of 40-iter EM of HamiltonGAS on SPY.
 We train on log returns from 2010-01-01 to 2019-01-01 and the test (shown) on 2019-03-01 to 2025-01-01.
 The colors represent the segmented states learned by the model.

+We choose the representative state at each time step by propagating the forward variables and making a forecast on the state at the next, previously unseen, time step.

 Parameters: